thinc-org/cugetreg/README.md

 ## This repository

+> ![NOTE]
+> This branch is for CU Get Reg V2, the version which is currently on production is V1 located in `main` and `beta` branch.

 This is a monorepo repository containing almost everything of cugetreg

-- apps/api - The backend API, powered by NestJS and GraphQL
+### apps

-- apps/web - The web interface, powered by Next.js
+- apps/web - The main website (cugetreg.com), powered by Full Stack Framework SvelteKit
 - apps/web-e2e - E2E test for apps/web (Coming Soon)

-- libs/codegen - GraphQL Codegen
+### packages

+- packages/config - Shared config (ESLint, Prettier, TSConfig, etc.)
+- packages/database - Database Schema and Seed Script, written in Drizzle ORM
+- packages/ui - UI components library used in CU Get Reg, built with shadcn (svelte) and TailwindCSS
-- libs/course-utils - Utilities/Data for courses and some extra type definition.
+- packages/utils - Other shared utilities and types

 <div id="contribution"></div>